Discover 300 Years of Iowa Ag Stories at Living History Farms

 By Darcy Dougherty Maulsby

-When Living History Farms (LHF) reached out to me late this summer about donating a “dinner on the farm” event at my family’s Century Farm near Lake City for an upcoming LHF fundraiser, I didn’t think twice.
+When Living History Farms (LHF) reached out to me last summer about donating a “dinner on the farm” event at my family’s Century Farm near Lake City for an upcoming LHF fundraiser, I didn’t think twice.
 Yes!

 Yes, because I believe in the mission of Living History Farms in Urbandale, which welcomes between 100,000 and 110,000 each year.
 This interactive, 500-acre outdoor museum that tells the amazing 300+ year story of how Iowans transformed the fertile prairies of the Midwest into the most productive farmland in the world.